cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

     dav_reconstruct -a

-If you are upgrading from 3.0, and have the `reverseacls` feature enabled in :cyrusman:`imapd.conf(5)`, you may need to regenerate the data it uses (which is stored in `mailboxes.db`).
-This is automatically regenerated at startup by `ctl_cyrusdb -r` if the `reverseacls` setting has changed.
+If have the `reverseacls` feature enabled in :cyrusman:`imapd.conf(5)`, you may need to regenerate the data it uses (which is stored in `mailboxes.db`).
+This is automatically regenerated at startup by ``ctl_cyrusdb -r`` if the `reverseacls` setting has changed.
 So, to force a regeneration:

     1. Shut down Cyrus
     2. Change `reverseacls` to `0` in :cyrusman:`imapd.conf(5)`